SaganSat-EA/obdh/README.md

 # OBDH
-On-Board Data Handling module of the FloripaSat Cubesat Project
+On-Board Data Handling module of the SaganSat-EA Cubesat Project

 The main goal of On Board Data Handling, a.k.a.
 OBDH, is manage all the cubesat information aimming to reach the mission goal.